madeleineostoja/poststylus/README.md

 PostStylus is a [PostCSS][postcss-link] adapter for Stylus.
 With it you can use any PostCSS plugin as a transparent Stylus plugin.
 Neato!

 It loads PostCSS plugins into Stylus just before it compiles output css into a file.
-If you use sourcemaps, they are preserved and extended by PostCSS processing as well.
+If you use sourcemaps, they are preserved and extended by PostCSS processing.

 Inspired by [autoprefixer-stylus][autoprefixer-stylus]